 Overview

 Crindle Stables sits on a working farm and stud just off the iconic Causeway Coastal Route in Limavady, County Londonderry.
 The family‑run equestrian centre blends professional show‑jumping facilities with a relaxed, therapeutic atmosphere, making it a magnet for locals and tourists seeking a hands‑on horse experience.
-Whether you are a first‑time rider, a seasoned jumper, or simply looking for a unique way to explore the Northern Irish coastline, Crindle offers a menu of activities that cater to all skill levels and ages.
+From first‑time riders to seasoned jumpers, the centre offers a menu of activities that cater to all skill levels and ages, all set against the dramatic backdrop of the Atlantic coastline.

 History & Background